ccallawa/alyvix_doc/test_case_building/designer_options.rst

    In Designer for the Image object type:

    * FM:  For the color match, does it have to be exact?
 Can it match a gradient?
 The same size?
    * FM:  For the shape match, is it done by openCV?
 Are default parameters used?
+Can we just refer readers to the OpenCV documentation without repeating it here?